Demon Lord 2099: Characters

-Veltol is a villainous immortal lord originally from the fantasy world of Alneath whose ambition is to rule the world.
+Veltol is a villainous immortal demon lord originally from the fantasy world of Alneath whose ambition is to rule the world.
 Slain in battle by the hero Gram, he does not completely die and is reincarnated by his subordinate Machina 500 years later in 2099, by which time Alneath has merged with Earth.
-Veltol decides to conquer these merged worlds, but is now powerless due to his magic abilities coming from belief from his followers.
+Veltol decides to conquer this merged world, but is now powerless due to his magic abilities coming from belief from his followers.
 He thus works with Machina and her friend Takahashi to rebuild his following.